sang-15/Mini_Projrect/README.md

 ## Output
 The wrapper will generate a 'Results' folder containing:
 - miniproject.log
   - Command used for SPAdes
   - The number of contigs with a length > 1000
   - The length of the assembly
   - Command used for Prokka
   - Discrepancy between Prokka annotation and RefSeq for E. coli K-12 (NC_000913)
+- long.fasta
+  - A fasta file containing all contigs with length > 1000
 - transcriptome_data.fpkm
   - A csv format file with seqname, start, end, strand and FPKM for each record.
-- long.fasta
-  - A fasta file containing all contigs with length > 1000
+  - Based on SRR1411276 quantification
 - SRR and NC_000913 data
+  - SRR8185310
+  - SRR1411276
+  - NC_000913
 - Spade output
 - Prokka output
 - EcoliK12_index